 Show LeaderboardOur company is a small to medium water engineering consultancy which understands the unique challenges in providing safe drinking water, especially to remote communities or those which are constantly faces with water shortages.— Jess, 2016 Walk for Water participant

 14 year old Dadi feels lucky because her school has safe water and toilets, and that means more time doing the things she loves like playing netball with her friends.

 "After school I came home to fetch water for our dinner.
 Some afternoons I collect shells from the nearby mangroves for our dinner."

 Dadi is proud that she never has to miss school and dreams of one day looking after her parents.

-The community has recently established a Water Committee and is working with WaterAid to improve access to safe water.
+Carlinda’s village has established a Water Committee and is working with WaterAid to improve access to safe water in her community.

 “Having …clean water that is close will help reduce the diarrhoea and disease.”